 Social Anxiety Treatment

-Reducing the number of situations are avoided is a key part of what it takes to overcome social anxiety.
+Reducing the number of situations avoided is a key part of what it takes to overcome social anxiety.
 How does CBT help people do that?
 In part, it accomplishes that by using a technique called situational exposure.
 Exposure typically involves working with your CBT therapist to find a social situation that is challenging for you, but not overwhelming.
-You are then encouraged to willingly enter this situation using some of the skills you have learned in treatment.
+Using the skills you have learned in treatment, you then willingly enter this situation.
 These skills will help you manage the anxiety in a healthy way.

 Changing Anxious Thinking

 Social anxiety is largely driven by beliefs and thought patterns about how one will be perceived by others.
 As long as this thinking persists, the anxiety will continue to be a problem.

 The most common thought pattern found in sufferers of social anxiety is when we make assumptions about how others are thinking and feeling.
 For example: let’s say you ask someone which way 39th street is.
 If you assume she thinks you’re an idiot for asking, you will likely experience some anxiety.
 Typically for those with social anxiety, that assumption is not a conscious choice.
 Rather, it’s an implicit part of how they think about other people.
 These assumptions are hard to change unless you learn to examine them and evaluate them.
 CBT strives to help people do just that.
 This is part of what makes CBT effective in this type of anxiety.